Lemonpeach/hydrogen/README.md

 We wrap our component in two HOCs.

-1. Find from `react-redux-hydrogen`.
-It specifies to load all `tags` where their date is greater than 12 am today.
+1. `find` from `react-redux-hydrogen`.
+In short, it will load all `tags` where their date is greater than 12 am today.
-2. Connect from `react-redux` which maps `redux-hydrogen`'s create action to dispatch.
+2. `connect` from `react-redux` which maps `redux-hydrogen`'s create action to dispatch.

 The `find` HOC will load the `tags` resource into your component.
 It does this by attempting to select it from local `redux` state, and if not found, it will make a request through your configured request adapter to retrieve the data.
-It applies any query given to it in its third function argment to both filter the local state and as a query paramter to your backend.
+It applies any query given to it (in its third function argment) to both filter the local state and as a query paramter to your backend.

 In the background `redux-hydrogen` is managing the reducers, actions, and selectors that `react-redux-hydrogen` is using to load the `tags` resource.